 - Have a documented disability that is covered by IDEA, and

-- Need special education in order to access the general education curriculum.
+- Need special education to access the general education curriculum.

 “Access” is an important term in education.
 Making the curriculum accessible to students with disabilities is a lot like making buildings accessible to people in wheelchairs.
 If there’s a barrier to your child’s learning, such as difficulty reading, the school needs to come up with the equivalent of a wheelchair ramp to help your child access the reading material.

 School districts have a process in place to determine which students are eligible for special education.
 This process involves a comprehensive evaluation that looks at the way your child thinks.
 It also looks at other aspects of her development.
-You or your child’s school can request an evaluation.
-If the district agrees to evaluate your child, the testing will be conducted at no cost to you.
+You or your child’s school can ask for an evaluation.
+If the district agrees to test your child, the testing will be conducted at no cost to you.